gitarchived/service/README.md

 ### Key Changes:

-1. **Cronjob to Lister**:
+1. **Lister**:
-   - We have moved the cronjob responsible for checking repositories to a new component called `lister`.
-The lister places repositories in the appropriate queue for further processing.
+   - Previously, the updater was responsible for directly checking repositories for updates.
+Now, this task has been assigned to a new component called the `lister`.
+The lister is responsible for identifying repositories that need to be updated and placing them in the appropriate RabbitMQ queues for further processing.

 2. **Introduction of the Deleter**:
    - We introduced the `deleter`, a worker dedicated to performing precise tests on repositories considered unreachable by the lister.
 Previously, this function was integrated into the updater.